WalltoWall/gatsby-plugin-paginated-collection/README.md

 example, you could use the pagination information to:

 - Create a page within your site for each page of data.
-- Create true client-side "Load More" by saving JSON files for each page of data.
+- Create true client-side "Load More" functionality by saving JSON files for each page of data.
 - Create next/previous buttons for articles on your site.

 You can use this plugin multiple times per site for different collections of